tkoz0/factor-database/numbers/IDEAS.md

 - both williams and thabit numbers with +1 instead of -1
 - pierpont numbers 2^u*3^v+1, second kind with -1 instead of +1

-# ideas from oeis.org

-- A000055 number of trees with n unlabeled nodes
-- A000088 number of simple graphs on n unlabeled nodes
-- A000664 number of graphs with n edges
-- A001187 number of connected labeled graphs with n nodes
-- A001349 number of simple connected graphs on n unlabeled nodes
-- A002494 number of n node graphs without isolated nodes

 # ideas from stdkmd.net

 - repeated digit expressed as AA..AA